Sarah-Dan/MyCrustProject/README.md

 1. App name: Crust Task Manager
 2. The app consists of three screens (Welcome, Login and TaskManager)
 3. UI design: minimalistic, choice of color and app name is inspired by Crust Africa.
+4. State is managed with React Context API.

 Welcome Screen:
 1. Simple app logo/image